Ishan-Karpe/Ishan-Karpe/README.md

 # Hi, I’m @Ishan-Karpe
-## I'm a rising high school sophmore.
-Some ways that I spend my time are mostly coding in Python, also playing some racing games for fun, and I like cooking as well.
+## I'm a high school sophmore.
+Some ways that I spend my time are mostly coding in Python, JavaScript, TypeScript, HTML + CSS, also playing some racing games for fun, and I like cooking as well.
-## I’m currently buliding stunning Python projects, and I'm learning Svelte and JavaScript
+## I’m currently buliding stunning Python and JavaScript Projects, and I'm learning Svelte, SQL, and Java
 ### My email is ishan.k.abhijeet@gmail.com
+###### I currently have over 160 commits in 2025

 # Certifications:
 ![pcep-30-02-pcep-certified-entry-level-python-progra](https://github.com/user-attachments/assets/5fa7e5a0-0400-4188-860d-b39e5b1dc360)